Skip to content

 A quality camera is essential for Tasmania.
 The landscapes are stunning and you’ll be wanting to capture it all in high definition.

 A lot of people say you need a big SLR camera to get the best shots, but having spent more than 10 years photographing Tasmania with a range of gear I can assure you that’s a load of rubbish.
+Unless you are super keen on your photography, who’s got the space to be lugging around a massive camera anyway?

-Who’s got the space to be lugging around a massive camera anyway?
-These days you can create stunning images with a camera like the the weather-sealed A6500 from Sony that will easily slip into your handbag or day pack and provide pro-level shots, even when the conditions get a little damp.
+These days you can create stunning images with a camera like the weather-resistant A6400 from Sony, or Fuji X100T (my weapon of choice for street photography), that will easily slip into your handbag or day pack and provide pro-level shots, even when the conditions get a little damp.

 #5 – Compact Tripod